BB31420/BinarytoPNG/README.md

 ```
 python --version
 ```
 If Python is installed, you will see its version displayed.
-If not, please follow the installation instructions mentioned below.

 ### Installing Dependencies
 Before running the script, you need to install the Pillow library (PIL Fork), which is used for image processing.